apexfarm/ApexTestKit/README.md

 Underneath, the data are automatically populated with appropriate values according to field types, including: BOOLEAN, DATE, TIME, DATETIME, DOUBLE, INTEGER, PERCENT, CURRENCY, PICKLIST, MULTIPICKLIST, STRING, TEXTAREA, EMAIL, URL, PHONE, ADDRESS.

+### Caveat

+1. Depends on number of required fields and generation expression rules, the size of debug log could exceed the 5MB limit.
+In such case, please toggle the debug level to hide unnecessary information.
+2. Sometime ramdom values could bring uncertainty to test results.
+In such case, please specify the genereation expression rule explicitly or to a fixed value.

 ## Usage of ATKWizard

 All examples below can be successfully run from `src/classes/SampleTest.cls` in a clean Salesforce CRM organization.
 If validation rules were added to CRM standard sObjects, `fields()` keyword should be used to tailor the record generation to bypass these validation rules.